hapax/hapax.github.io/assets/chandra.md

 </span>

 <span style="padding-left: 20px; display:block">
-(e) For an ion with $Z$ protons in the nucleus, use the Bohr model to obtain the single-electron energy levels
+(e) For an ion with $Z$ protons in the nucleus, repeat the argument above to obtain the single-electron energy levels
 </span>

 $$